 Magnolia has let go of Nuni Omot in what appears to be a desperate attempt to stop itself from spiraling further in the PBA Season 50 Commissioner’s Cup.

-The move comes after no less than head coach LA Tenorio said that the problem “is not all about the import” on the heels of their 97-91 loss to Robert Upshaw III and Blackwater just last Sunday at the Ynares Center in Antipolo.
+The move comes despite head coach LA Tenorio saying that the problem “is not all about the import,” on the heels of their 97-91 loss to Robert Upshaw III and Blackwater just last Sunday at the Ynares Center in Antipolo.

-Judging from that game alone, Omot himself showed that he’s hardly the issue, finishing with 38 points behind an efficient 15-of-22 shooting from the field, on top of seven rebounds and nine assists albeit against six turnovers.
+Judging from that game alone, Omot himself showed that he’s not the issue.
+He finished with 38 points behind an efficient 15-of-22 shooting from the field, on top of seven rebounds and nine assists — though against six turnovers.

 It was, in fact, his best performance since coming into the league, and his job appeared secured after what Tenorio told members of the press.